Do you believe that things happen for a reason?

 Lilo and Stitch toys went flying everywhere, landing at my feet.

-I moved to Hawaii within the week, and that boy and I married for almost 18 years.
+I moved to Hawaii within the week, and that boy and I have been married for almost 18 years.

 Science says it is an illusory pattern of perception.